OpenCyphal-Garage/gui_tool/README.md

 as these ports are supported much better at the moment.

 ### Homebrew option

-* Install the Homebrew package manager for OSX:
+* Install the Homebrew package manager for OSX.
 * Run the following commands:

 ```bash